jryio/black-jack/README.md

 AP Computer Science BlackJack Program

+##Relection:

+* 1.)
+Shockingly 70% of my UML was used in the final project and covered the "core" of the class methods.
+Some methods and ArrayLists could not have been forseen, such as Values and Ranks in the Hand class.
+I needed to creat those to handle logical checking in Player and Dealer for BlackJack.
+I think that the UML was a massive help because it gave me the core stucture of the classes so I didn't have to completely recreate the classess because the methods conflicted.
+I kept all of the get"____"() methods and most of the set() methods because those things will always be needed regardless of the structure of the code.

+* 2.)
+I had a really good time programming this game, it tested me in a way that I didn't think to be tested: to be creative and function while operating in a set boudnry.
+I found it challenging in a macro sense because in order to make the program work properly, I had to think on multiple Class levels and handle dozens of variables and conditions between methods.
+I found it very enjoyable and I like the progject that have to do with a fully complete idea, such as a BlackJack game.
+I felt that I went above and beyond in creating the Hand and Card classes because I think that my approach to handling the values for each card was done very well.
+I thought that storing the Hand's Values and Ranks in serperate ArrayLists was a good idea and made the checking for certain scenerios much easier.
+In hindsight, I would have extended Hand to Player because the current method I have makes the inter-Hand calling and checking a major pain because I have to go through the Hand object first

+Finally, I think that my program earned an A through style and efficieny but not through fucntionality.
+The game onyl works 60% of the time and the biggest issue is that some of the data breaks the checking methods and doens't resolve a hand to a win or loss.
+I think that the way I created the classes and prosessed rules was excellent but I coudln't tie it together in the end.

 ##Introduction

 BlackJack is a simple Java program for an AP Computer Science class.The program is a playable game of BlackJack in which there is a dealer, player, and deck.
 The basic Heirarchy of the program follows BlackJack Play.